eacarras/backend_with_go/first_steps/README.md

 This folder have two parts:

 - The first is to explain how to use `os` and `strconv` packages with a simple example also using if statements and handle in simple way the error of a cast.
+- The second is to explain the for loops in index and for each way.

+### Files
+Example of read and write into files.